MrBomber0x001/MrBomber0x001.github.io/aboutme.md

 - Understanding of OOP & Functional programming.
 - Understanding Test Driven Development and Unit, Integration, E2E Testing.
 - Agile Methodologies - Scrum, Kanban.
-- Knowledge in Linux Configuration & shell scripting.
+- Knowledge in (Linux & Windows) Configuration & shell scripting (`bash`, `powershell`).
-- Background in Web Services (REST, GraphQl)
-- Understand parallelism and concurrency and related patterns (e.g. CSP) and its implementations in golang
+- Understand parallelism and concurrency and related patterns (e.g. CSP, actor-based) and its implementations in golang
 - Knowledge Linux programming (syscalls, filesystems, namespaces and others).
 - Understanding of the different storage types (object, block, file) and its use cases.
 - Understanding Hypervisors and containerization (the theory and practices).